Daboss7173/Daboss7173.github.io/README.md

 If there is a bug in this repository, be sure to make a well-formatted issue about it.
 I'll try to fix it as soon as I can.

 Also, if there's a bug with a fork of this repository, make an issue on the fork.
-Please don't report other repositories on this repository.
+Please do NOT report bugs from other repositories on this repository.
 Save us both the headache.

-Oh, and if it's XPMUser's fork (which it probably is) you can report it on his [Discord Server](https://discord.gg/9HMtcgFQRc).
+Oh, and if it's XPMUser's fork you can report it on his [Discord Server](https://discord.gg/9HMtcgFQRc).

+Also, you shouldn't mix saves from different versions.
+I try to keep it as compatible as I can, but you'll usually lose some save data, so beware

 ## How to play